The Legend of Zelda: Skyward Sword: Development

-Skyward Sword's development began in 2006, after the release of The Legend of Zelda: Twilight Princess for GameCube and Wii.
+Skyward Sword's development began in 2006, after the release of Twilight Princess for GameCube and Wii.
 It was developed by Nintendo Entertainment Analysis & Development, a development division of series publisher Nintendo.
 They were assisted in development by the Kyoto branch of Monolith Soft.
 Its producer was Eiji Aonuma, a major contributor to the Legend of Zelda series.
 His main preoccupation during these early stages was whether the developers could continue creating The Legend of Zelda games using the same development mindset that had been used up to Twilight Princess.
-The game's director was Hidemaro Fujibayashi: previously working as assistant director on The Legend of Zelda: Phantom Hourglass for the Nintendo DS, Skyward Sword was his first project for home consoles.
-He began work on Skyward Sword after finishing Phantom Hourglass, and continued working on the game alongside his work on The Legend of Zelda: Spirit Tracks.
+The game's director was Hidemaro Fujibayashi: previously working as assistant director on Phantom Hourglass for the Nintendo DS, Skyward Sword was his first project for home consoles.
+He began work on Skyward Sword after finishing Phantom Hourglass, and continued working on the game alongside his work on Spirit Tracks.
 When Spirit Tracks was finished, Fujibayashi and the game's development team transferred back to working on Skyward Sword.

 According to Aonuma, the team's starting point for development was the Wii version of Twilight Princess: feeling they had not fully realized their goal of creating a vast and realistic world with Twilight Princess, they used their previous work as a foundation for the next game.
 They also sought to create a memorable experience equivalent to The Legend of Zelda: Ocarina of Time, by that time considered the series' most memorable game.
 Development lasted around five years, and according to series producer Shigeru Miyamoto, the game's budget was considered quite high for a Nintendo project.
 The development time was initially estimated at three years, but difficulties and changes in the game's development extended development time by a further two years: despite this, Miyamoto felt that this was not wasted development time as the first two years went into experimentation.
 By June 2011, the game was complete aside from fine-tuning and balancing its mechanics.